0xFableOrg/xchain/pages/direction.md

 - If safety is to be guaranteed, bridging speed is bound by the finality delay of the source chain, unless the destination chain re-orgs whenever the source chain re-orgs (e.g. rollups).
-- Fully-general atomic message-passing is not achievable with external bridges.
+- Fully-general atomic message-passing is not achievable with third-party bridges.

 We could also try to identify weaker hypotheses that we can try to disprove, or treat as true in the absence of discomfirming evidence.

 We can also try to provide our own tentative distinctions and taxonomies.
-For instance, in this document I distinguished internal vs external bridges, trusted vs trust-minimized bridges, and message-passing vs action-request bridges.
+For instance, in this document I distinguished native vs third-party bridges, trusted vs trust-minimized bridges, and message-passing vs action-request bridges.

 ### Step 2: Analysis